ga4gh/vrs/docs/source/terms_and_model.rst

      - :ref:`CURIE`
      - 1..1
      - An external reference to a species taxonomy.
 See Implementation Guidance, below.
-   * - chromsome
+   * - chromosome
      - string
      - 1..1
      - The symbolic chromosome name
    * - start
      - string
      - 1..1
-     - The chromosmal band name of the start
+     - The chromosomal band name of the start
    * - end
      - string
      - 1..1